|

 hauling in line and removing floats only to play them out again,

-where I stand ready with a stout gaff.
-Dipping the shaft beneath
+I stand ready with a stout gaff.
+Dipping the shaft beneath the

-the thrashing fish, I jerk it upwards and feel the blade edged
+thrashing fish, I jerk it upwards and feel the blade edged hook

 Vanquished at last, the beautiful scarlet